chisui/dakka/thesis/main.md

 ### Heterogeneous Maps

-A heterogeneous map may hold valued of different types at once.
-A values type is determined by the type of the key it is associated with.
-The easiest way to associate a value type with a key is to parametrize the key by the values type.
+A heterogeneous map may hold values of different types at once.
+A type of a value is determined by the type of the key it is associated with.
+The easiest way to associate a value type with a key is to parametrize the key by the type of the value.
 The map itself is parametrized by the type of key used.
 A lookup function may then have the signature `lookup :: k v -> HMap k -> Maybe v` and `insert :: k v -> v -> HMap k -> HMap k`.

 There are ways to implement a completly typesafe variant of `HMap`, but if there is no way of manipulating the map directly it is safe to use `unsafeCoerce` as long as the API is safe.

 The base for this `HMap` will be a standard `Data.Map.Map`.
-To be able to use that map both keys and values have to be of a single type though.
+To be able to use that map both keys and values have to be of a single type.
 This can be achieved by creating custom `Key` and `Elem` types that capture and hide the concrete value type.

 ```haskell
 data Key k where